algolia/jekyll-algolia/CONTRIBUTING.md

+# DEPRECATED

+This repository is no longer maintained and will not accept any new Pull Requests.

+If you're interested in taking over the ownership, contact @Algolia or feel free to fork the repository and continue on your own.

+Below are the old contribution guidelines:

+---

 Hi collaborator!

 If you have a fix or a new feature, please start by checking in the [issues][1] if it is already referenced.
 If not, feel free to open one.

-We use [pull requests][2]
+We use [pull requests][2] for collaboration.
-for collaboration.
 The workflow is as follow:

 - Create a local branch, starting from `develop`
 - Submit the PR on `develop`